GilbertzRivi/lithium-core/docs/reference.md

 ML-KEM/ML-DSA secret keys); ephemeral values
-(nonces, HPKE shared secrets) are not worth the arena. `KeyManager` wires it in: it born-locks every seed it generates and hands `with_signing_keys` /
+(nonces, HPKE shared secrets) are not worth the arena. `KeyManager` wires it in: it born-locks every seed it generates and hands `with_signing_seeds` /
 `with_x25519_and_kyber_sk` arena-backed handles. `harden_process()`
 is opt-in and never called implicitly, since it sets process-global state.
+Call it once from the top-level binary (not a library), as early in `main` as possible and before the first secret is loaded or
+generated: a `RLIMIT_CORE`/`PR_SET_DUMPABLE` applied after a secret already reached an unlocked page does not retract that exposure.
+It is worth calling on any process that handles long-lived key material.
 The protection ceiling (a root attacker, register/stack spills, cold-boot, a low `RLIMIT_MEMLOCK`, and the unavoidable heap transit when AES-GCM-SIV decrypts a key or a PQ seed is expanded for an operation) is detailed in [`threat-model.md`](threat-model.md).